Nintendo’s profit drops from last year’s pandemic boom

 Pikmin are tiny creatures featured in games created by Nintendo star developer Shigeru Miyamoto.
 Niantic is best known for developing augmented reality mobile games such as “Pokemon Go.”

-Nintendo expects a profit of 350 billion yen ($3 billion) for the full fiscal year through March 2022, down 27-percent from the previous fiscal year.
+Nintendo expects a profit of 350 billion yen ($3 billion) for the full fiscal year through March 2022, down 27% from the previous fiscal year.

-Note: This story has been updated to correct that the company sold nearly 93 million Switch machines worldwide in the period.
-Not 9.3 million.